XieX/xiecraft/_posts/2013-07-28-xies-mod-for-minecraft-162x.md

 Here is a list of known bugs, if you find a bug that isn't on this list feel free to let me know.

-* wheat override still suffers from infinite recursion, so it's been disabled
+* wheat override still suffers from infinite recursion
-* only shrubs and apple trees spawn naturally, other varieties do not (e.g. wild corn, orange trees et al)
+* metavariant plant spawning is still buggy (i.e. only shrubs and apple trees spawn naturally)

 ## Fixed Bugs From Previous Release
 * _some glitches with the top level of corn crops not popping when harvested_